eclipse-iceoryx/iceoryx/iceoryx_examples/waitset/README.md

 <!-- @todo Add expected output with asciinema recording before v1.0-->

 ### Basic
-We create one subscriber and attach it to the waitset.
-Afterwards we wait for data in a loop and process it when it arrives.
-To leave the loop and exit the application we have to attach an additional shutdown trigger which unblocks the waitset if Ctrl+C is pressed.
+We create one subscriber and attach it to the WaitSet.
+Afterwards we wait for data in a loop and process it on arrival.
+To leave the loop and exit the application we have to attach an additional shutdown trigger which unblocks the WaitSet if Ctrl+C is pressed.

 ```cpp
 std::atomic_bool shutdown{false};